-May 26, 1865 – Civil War official ends when General Simon Bolivar Buckner of the Army of Trans-Mississippi enters terms of surrender
+May 26, 1865 – Civil War officially ends when General Simon Bolivar Buckner of the Army of Trans-Mississippi enters terms of surrender

 December 6, 1865 – 13th Amendment abolishing slavery ratified

 Since General Major Gordon Granger reached Galveston on June 19, 1865, Juneteenth (coined by combining June and nineteenth), has grown in waves.
-With the 150th anniversary, the celebration has gone worldwide.
+With the 150th anniversary, the celebration reached worldwide attention.